nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 The project uses `Doxygen <https://www.doxygen.nl/index.html>`_ to document the interfaces, and uses comments for improving the clarity of the code internally.
-All public methods should have Doxygen comments.
-Doxygen comments should use the C comment style.
-For non-public methods, the ``@internal`` tag should be used.
+All classes, methods, and members should have Doxygen comments.
+Doxygen comments should use the C comment (also known as Javadoc) style.
+For comments that are intended to not be exposed publicly in the Doxygen output, use the ``@internal`` and ``@endinternal`` tags.
 Please use the ``@see`` tag for cross-referencing.
 All parameters and return values should be documented.
+The |ns3| codebase uses both the ``@`` or ``\`` characters for tag identification; please make sure that usage is consistent within a file.

 As for comments within the code, comments should be used to describe intention or algorithmic overview where is it not immediately obvious from reading the